DerYeger/yeger/packages/key-hierarchy/README.md

 ## Usage

 This library provides a declarative API for defining key hierarchies.
-Key hierarchies can contain both static and dynamic segments, with dynamic segments being defined through functions and their parameters.
+Key hierarchies can contain both static and dynamic segments, with dynamic segments being defined through `dynamic` and its generic parameter.

 This approach and API ensure type safety and collision-free key management.
 With this centralized declaration of keys, no key collisions can occur, and all keys are guaranteed to be unique.